NCAR/DART/assimilation_code/modules/assimilation/filter_mod.rst

 of assimilation steps to be done is controlled by the input observation sequence and by the time-stepping capabilities of the model being used in the assimilation.

-See :doc:`../../../README` for more documentation, including a discussion of the capabilities of the assimilation system, a diagram of the entire execution cycle, the options and features.
+See :ref:`Welcome page` for more documentation, including a discussion of the capabilities of the assimilation system, a diagram of the entire execution cycle, the options and features.

 Namelist